There really IS an option for everyone.

 One day in middle school, my health teacher showed my class a video starring Captain Condom and Penny-cillin.
 As you may have guessed, the story was about sexual health and using protection to prevent sexually transmitted diseases.

-Luckily, non-latex options are available.
-Here are some more need-to-know facts about latex alternatives, especially for those of you who weren't paying attention in health class.
+Luckily, latex-free options are available.
+Here are three facts you NEED to know about latex alternatives (especially for those of you who weren't paying attention in health class):

 Anyone with a latex allergy knows that an itchy rash and general skin irritation is a common side effect.
 Now, imagine those symptoms happening in your intimate areas.
 Not the most pleasant way to enjoy sex, right?
 The best alternative is to buy condoms that are latex-free, which brings me to my next point...

 2. There isn't just one latex-free alternative.

 Those seeking to avoid latex have a few options when it comes to condoms.
 Trojan offers a variety of natural skin condoms (to be blunt, made from animal intestines).
 They are sometimes called sheepskin, lambskin and natural condoms.
 However, be aware that these "natural" condoms don't prevent STD transmission.
 They only prevent pregnancy, so make sure you're partner is clean before using them.
 The other alternatives are condoms made with polyurethane or polyisoprene (like the Lifestyles Skyn Condoms)—they're thin, strong, and get the job done.
 Bottom line: Do some research before you hit the sheets.